Wesleyan-Media-Project/fb_page_names/README.md

-# Wesleyan Media Project - fb_page_names
+# CREATIVE --- fb_page_names

 Welcome!
 This repository contains data and SQL scripts showing the history of changes in page names of Facebook advertisers.
 The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand how Wesleyan Media Project track the continuity of advertisers' presence on Facebook.

-This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
+This repo is part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE is an academic research project that has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

 To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
 The scripts in this repo are part of the Compiled Final Data in our pipeline.